How to Get Homeowners Insurance After a Lapse in Coverage

 We partner with the nation’s top homeowners insurance companies so you can get a custom policy at an affordable price.

 If you don’t have homeowners insurance, you’re playing a game of risk with your most valuable investment and possessions.
-If something like a windstorm were to roll through, damaging your roof, siding, and some of your personal property, you’d be responsible for covering the cost of repairing or rebuilding your home.
+If something like a windstorm were to roll through, damaging your roof, siding and some of your personal property, you’d be responsible for covering the cost of repairing or rebuilding your home.

-And nobody has a few hundred thousand dollars sitting around that they’re just waiting and wishing to pay for damages.
+And nobody has a few hundred thousand dollars sitting around that they’re just waiting and wishing to use for damages.
 If you have a homeowners insurance policy, you’ll be covered for many of the most commonly filed claims — and more.

 Home Insurance Companies That Accept Lapses